GovindSen0915/TableView/README.md

 # TableView

 In this project I have created a custom tableview cell.
-It have used protocol approach to pass data between the files.
+It uses protocol approach to pass data between the files.